- What is Business Aviation?

 Professionalism is the pursuit of excellence through discipline, ethical behavior and continuous improvement.
 It is a cornerstone focus of active safety management where professional behaviors rule and safe actions become a byproduct.
 Professionalism is about who we are and how we approach everything that we do.
 Learn more about professionalism in business aviation.

 The entire organization must work together to fully embrace a proactive safety mindset supported by a “just culture” and evidenced by not only participation and belief in the culture, but the willingness to share safety data with fellow aviation professionals.
 This second foundation for safety highlights the need for an effective set of beliefs, values, attitudes and practices from executive management to the flight line.
-Review the Business Aviation Insider article on safety culture and safety leadership.
+Review NBAA's safety leadership resources.

 On a daily basis, business aviation operators must effectively identify, analyze and eliminate or mitigate the hazards and associated risks that threaten the viability of the organizations for which they operate.
 Learn more about risk management and safety management systems.